stacks-network/stacks-core/sip/sip-001-burn-election.md

 the underlying burn chain, and have a non-zero chance of being selected by the network as the leader of a future block.

-The proof-of-work and the proof-of-burn are converted into a combined tunable proof score by the following process:

-1. Measure _W[burn]_ -- the expected amount of logic gates evaluated to mine the burn chain cryptocurrency units destroyed.
-2. Convert _W[burn]_ into an equivalent quantity _W[stacks]_ -- the expected
-Stacks proof-of-work score that could have been achieved by applying _W[burn]_ logic gates to evaluating the Stacks proof-of-work algorithm instead.
-3. Calculate a weighted sum of _W[burn]_ and the submitted Stacks proof-of-work score (also measured as the number of logic gates required to generate the proof).

-Converting _W[burn]_ to _W[stacks]_ is achieved by multiplying _W[burn]_ by a constant _K_, which is the ratio between the number of gates required to make one "guess" for a proof-of-work solution in the Stacks chain to the number of gates required to make one "guess" for a proof-of-work solution in the burn chain.
-For example, if the underlying burn chain is Bitcoin, then _W[burn]_ is the number of gates that must be used to calculate the double-SHA-256 of a 32-bit nonce and an 80-byte block header.

-The Stacks proof-of-work algorithm, values for _W[burn]_, _W[stacks]_, and _K_, and a calculation methodology will be described in a subsequent SIP.
+The proof-of-work and the proof-of-burn are first normalized, and then converted into a combined tunable proof score simply by calculating their weighted sum, according to a weight parameter _t_.
+If the normalized PoW score is `W` and the normalized proof-of-burn score is `B`, then the tunable proof score is `S = (1-t)W + tB`.
+A value for `S` will be calculated for each candidate, and used to calculate the probability that the candidate will be selected.
+The value `W` will be measured as the number of tokens burned, divided by the total number of tokens burned by all candidates.
+The value `B` will be measured as the expected number of proof-of-work attempts the candidate had to make to calculate their solution, divided by the total expected number of attempts across all candidates.

 ## Committing to a chain tip